 Waitangi Tribunal: Current COVID-19 Protocol

-1. This protocol will take effect when New Zealand moves to Level 2 of the COVID-19 Alert System.
-It should be read in conjunction with the Government’s COVID-19 Alert System Level 2 restrictions.
+1. This protocol will take effect when New Zealand, or any region of New Zealand, moves to Level 2 of the Covid-19 Alert System.
+It should be read in conjunction with the Government’s Covid-19 Alert System Level 2 restrictions.

 2. Courts and Tribunals are an essential service.
 At Alert Level 2, and subject to the restrictions noted below, the Waitangi Tribunal will carry out all usual scheduled work that can be safely supported.
 This requires the co-operation of all parties to ensure the Tribunal functions at the fullest extent that it safely can in performance of its constitutional role.

-3. Under Level 2, the Waitangi Tribunal will resume some in-person hearings.
-However, for the safety of Tribunal parties and staff, the majority of Tribunal events will continue to be undertaken on the papers or via phone- and video-conferencing, as has been the case at Level 3.
+3. Under Level 2, the Waitangi Tribunal may hold some in-person hearings.
+However, for the safety of Tribunal parties and staff, the majority of Tribunal events will continue to be undertaken on the papers or via phone- and video-conferencing.

 5. It is important that the Tribunal take account of this, and set in place guidelines to ensure the safety of all who normally attend Tribunal events – particularly our pakeke (elderly), but also all claimants, counsel, Tribunal staff and Tribunal members.